Crown Castle International Corp Q4 2025 Earnings Call Transcript

 Michael Rollins — Analyst, Citi

-Thanks and good afternoon.
-I’m just curious if you could provide more characterization of the leasing environment and over the last few months as carriers have been working their budgets, you know, some have access to more spectrum that’s readily deployable in their networks.
-Have you seen a shift or change in how they’re approaching whether it’s densification and colo.
-Whether it’s the amendment, strategy and activity.
-And can you maybe give a little bit more characterization of, you know, you mentioned, I think in the prepared comments that at 3.5% you’re expecting to be kind of a low, maybe a little bit more detail as to what can drive that higher over the next few years.
 Thanks.
+Good afternoon.
+I’m just curious if you could provide more characterization of the leasing environment.
+And over the last few months, as carriers have been working their budgets, some have access to more spectrum that’s readily deployable in their networks.
+Have you seen a shift or change in how they’re approaching whether it’s densification and colo, whether it’s the amendment strategy in activity?

-I think that’s counterweight by tailwinds which were mentioned, which are all around the frequency bans that are becoming available both in the last year, as well as the plan for the FCC to auction off at least another 800 MHz of spectrum beginning in 2027 is.
-And the nature of the spectrum, although we don’t know the exact frequencies, we see them as higher band frequencies will naturally drive a higher densification of cell site deployment.
-And so we do expect that that becomes a tailwind both for the industry and for Crown as those plans come to fruition.
+I think that’s counterweighted by tailwinds, which were mentioned, which are all around the frequency bands that are becoming available, both in the last year as well as the plan for the FCC to auction off at least another 800 megahertz of spectrum beginning in 2027 is — and the nature of the spectrum, although we don’t know the exact frequencies, we see them as higher band frequencies will naturally drive a higher densification of cell site deployment.
+And so we do expect that, that becomes a tailwind both for the industry and for Crown as those plans come to fruition.
+So these are kind of the market dynamics that are shaping the industry right now.
+And I don’t know, Sunit, if you want to talk specifically about 2026.
+But…

 And then the other point to mention also is if you were to look at our other billings, both in terms of the guide this year and last year, it’s about a $10 million swing.
 If you adjust for that, I think that the growth levels are about the same last year, this year.
-So as we look forward, we think this should mark a low point and we should do better.
+So as we look forward, we think this should mark a low point, and we should do better.

 Michael Rollins — Analyst, Citi